atos-ari-aeon/fiware-cloud-messaging-api/public/doc/source/apidoc/pubsub/pubsubdoc.rst

     }

    :statuscode 200: no error
-   :statuscode 400: Incorrect model received, check mandatory params and syntax
+   :statuscode 400: error
-   :statuscode 40x: error
+   :statuscode 408: Can not create new subscription

 .. _pubsubdoc-unsub: